tknaller/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 In this case the binding could directly access the device to retrieve the required information using those credentials.
 Otherwise a thing of type shellyprotected is created in the Inbox and you could set the credentials while adding the thing.
 In this case the credentials are persisted as part of the thing configuration.

+### Dynamic creation of channels

+The Shelly series of devices has many combinations of relays, meters (different versions), sensors etc.
+For this the binding creates various channels dynamically based on the status information provided by the device at initialization time.
+If a channel is missing make sure the thing was discovered correctly and is ONLINE.
+If a channel is missing delete the thing and re-discover it.
+Creation of those channels takes about 5-10sec, maybe you need to reload the page to update the browser status.

 ### Important for battery powered devices

 Make sure to wake up battery powered devices, so that they show up on the network.